acstech/doppler-events/README.md

 Map "Kafka" to localhost in your host file

+    For Mac:
+    * Change directories to /private/etc/
-    Mac: Open /private/etc/hosts in a text editor and add 'kafka' (no quotes) after 127.0.0.1	localhost
+    * Open the 'hosts' file in a text editor (use sudo)
+    * Edit the file and add 'kafka' (no quotes) after 127.0.0.1	localhost

-	Linux: TODO

-    Windows: TODO

 **Couchbase Setup**